livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ![Logo](/assets/images/santa-cyber.png)

-[Advent of Pwn](https://pwn.college/advent-of-pwn/) is an Advent CTF created by the awesome team at ASU behind pwn.college.
+[Advent of Pwn](https://pwn.college/advent-of-pwn/) is an Advent CTF created by the awesome team at [ASU](https://www.asu.edu) behind [pwn.college](http://pwn.college/).
 This year was it's first edtion.
 In this post I'll go through my solutions and share some of the things I've learnt along the way.
-Having time available mostly at odd evening hours, I finished only 9/12 challenges during the CTF and worked on the others later.
-If you haven't stumbled upon [other](https://www.feyrer.de/CTF/CTF-Writeup-pwn.college-AdventOfPwn2025/) [solutions](https://jia.je/ctf-writeups/2025-12-01-advent-of-pwn-2025/) [already](https://github.com/hidehiroanto/ctf-writeups/tree/main/advent-of-pwn/2025) before landing on this page, please do check them out and you might find some more elegant solutions from seasoned CTF players.
-Especially for levels 5 which was a bit trickier and 6 which had multiple solutions.
+Having time available mostly at odd evening hours, I finished only 9/12 challenges during the CTF and worked on the rest of them later.
+If you haven't stumbled upon [other](https://www.feyrer.de/CTF/CTF-Writeup-pwn.college-AdventOfPwn2025/) [solutions](https://jia.je/ctf-writeups/2025-12-01-advent-of-pwn-2025/) [already](https://github.com/hidehiroanto/ctf-writeups/tree/main/advent-of-pwn/2025) before landing on this page, please do check them out as you might find some more elegant ideas from seasoned CTF players.
+Especially for levels 5, which was a bit trickier, and 6 which had multiple solutions.

-Before going into the technical solutions, a few words about LLMs.
-During the CTF I relied a lot on LLMs for a couple of tasks which I beleive they were really useful at:
+Before going into the technical solutions, a few words about LLMs, which seem to be the theme nowadays.
+During the CTF I relied on LLMs for a couple of tasks which I believe they proved really useful at:
 * Making sense of large amounts of code, high level or disassembly.
-* Getting started with complicated subjects.
+* Getting started with complicated subjects (e.g. understanding a custom blockchain).
 * Repetitive tasks when speed or code quality is not a concern.

 Multiple friends I've talked to during the CTF were skeptic about using LLMs and I definitely understand why.
-Some drawbacks I've experienced continously, not just during this CTF but in general:
+Some drawbacks I've experienced _continously_, not just during this CTF but in general:
 * It's really easy to get directed to rabbit holes or ideas that don't lead anywhere.
-* Very often they miss good ideas
+* Very often they miss good ideas.
-* They suggest paths which although appear correct and make sense, they are either inefficient or simply wrong.
+* They suggest paths which appear correct and seem to make sense, but are either very inefficient or simply wrong.
-* On some topics, no amount of LLM discussion will get you to the solution.
-On advanced topics (for example level 5
+* On advanced topics, or things for which simply there's not much information available (for example level 5 shellcode for `io_urin` async I/O here), no amount of vibe-researching will get you to the solution.
+* Again, not much chance against esoteric topics like pwn.college's [The Art of the Shell](https://pwn.college/shell-lin-do~148f65dd/) or [Linux Lunacy](https://pwn.college/linux-lunacy~9b739db1/) modules, which are awesome BTW.

 Last but definitely not least, huge thanks to the creators of these challenges for the effort of designing and making them available for everyone!

-Full code for each challenge to follow along
+Full code for each challenge to follow along on GitHub.

 ## Day 1 - ...